Everybody is Good

 Bad People, Good People

-Bad people almost always opt for violence.
+Bad people opt for violence.
 They impose their version of their reality on you.

 Violence begets more violence and it goes downhill from there.
 Hitler, in Germany and Putin, in Russia, are good examples of that: “I want them to fear me and celebrate me.</p>